Skip to main content

 Which Protein Powder Is Healthiest?

 There is no definitive answer to this and really does depend on your overall goal and activity levels.
-For example, someone who takes part in high-intensity exercise 5x a week requires more protein than someone who takes part in casual exercise once a week.
 Whey protein powders can be found in a heap load of combinations.
-Formulas for weight gain that contain high carbohydrates, formulas for weight loss that contain very low calories and whey protein for lean muscle mass that contain a balance of all macronutrients.

-However, beyond your activity levels and physique goals, there are a few main pointers you need to look out for when choosing your whey protein powder.
+However, beyond your activity levels and nutrition goals, there are a few main pointers you need to look out for when choosing your whey protein powder.

 1. Sugar Contents – Make sure the powder does not contain high amounts of sugars.